On the Identification of Diagnostic Expectations: Econometric Insights from DSGE Models

-Under DE, the shock variance parameters \(\sigma_a\) and \(\sigma_g\) exhibit the weakest identification strength, followed by \(\phi_\pi\).
-As shown in \cite{l2024incorporating}'s online appendix\footnote{See also the analytical solution to the modified model in Appendix section \ref{sec: App1}.}, the DE parameter \(\theta\) influences the policy functions solely through the shock terms.
-Consequently, introducing \(\theta\) effectively redistributes the explanatory power of shocks on endogenous variables, which reduces the curvature of the model implied spectrum to changes in shock variances.
-Intuitively, since \(\theta\) modulates how shocks propagate into the system, variations in the underlying shock variances produce smaller changes in the observable spectral properties.
-This reduction in spectral sensitivity translates into weaker identification for \(\sigma_a\) and \(\sigma_g\).
-Despite this, the model remains globally identifiable under DE, with the DE parameter \(\theta\) itself demonstrating relatively strong identification.
+The relative strength of identification is revealing.
+Under DE, the shock variance parameters $\sigma_a$ and $\sigma_g$ exhibit the weakest identification strength, followed by $\phi_\pi$, whereas under RE the weakest identified parameters are $\beta$ and $\phi_\pi$.
+This difference has a structural explanation.
+As shown by the analytical solution in Appendix~\ref{sec: App_B.1} and in the Online Appendix of \citet{l2024incorporating}, $\theta$ enters the policy functions solely through the shock impact coefficients, leaving the autoregressive dynamics unchanged.
+Introducing $\theta$ therefore reduces the sensitivity of the model-implied spectrum to changes in shock variances.
+This translates into weaker identification for $\sigma_a$ and $\sigma_g$ under DE.
+The model nonetheless remains globally identifiable, with $\theta$ more strongly identified than the shock variances.